Hapag-Lloyd/terraform-aws-bastion-host-ssm/README.md

 }
 ```

-The bastion host will automatically start at 9 and shuts down at 17 every day (Berlin time).
+The bastion host will automatically start at 9 and shuts down at 17 from monday to friday (Berlin time).
 Depending on the `instance_type` you will save
 more or less money.
 Do not forget to adjust the timezone.

+In case you have to start a bastin host outside the working hours use the launch template provided by the module and launch the
+new instance from the AWS CLI or Console.
+Don't forget to shut it down if you are done.

 ## Connect To The Bastion Host